-In addition, we currently do not have supply agreements in place for topiramate or phentermine, the compound used in our investigational product candidate, Qnexa.
+In addition, we currently do not have supply agreements in place for phentermine or topiramate, the APIs used in our investigational product candidate, Qnexa.
+Nor do we have a supply agreement for the commercial manufacture of Qnexa, if approved.
 There can be no guarantees that we will be able to enter into such agreements under reasonable terms, if at all.
-We cannot guarantee that should we be successful in entering into such agreements we will be able to obtain the necessary regulatory approvals for these suppliers.
+We cannot guarantee that should we be successful in entering into such agreements we will be able to obtain the necessary prior regulatory approvals for these suppliers.